TooWindy/PokemonApi-v2/README.md

 This game is based off of the popular game wordle, where you are given hints on the pokemon.
 The objective is to choose the right one!

-* You can use the application on heroku: https://pokemonpicker-v2.herokuapp.com/

 * Clicking on the picture of the pokemon redirects you to the bulbabedia page for that specific pokemon

-* The last region update was the Galarian region (Sword and Shield)
+* The last region update was the Paldean region (Scarlet and Violet)

 * You can technically figure out the answer by looking in the console through redux actions and logs, this is due to me still testing the game.
 If you want a true experience please don't open the console while playing!